-Another remarkable creation, on that touch the composer Puccini deeply, was her Angelica in Suor Angelica.
+Another remarkable creation, one that touched the composer Puccini deeply, was her Angelica in Suor Angelica.
 The two excerpts extant on Polydor, though short, are worthy memorial in sound of the description given by the composer.
 The role also demonstrates the extent of Lotte’s range, for it take the singer from A below the stave to top C, a compass of over two octaves.

 Along with the usual excerpts from Tannhäuser, Margarethe (Faust), Mignon, Madama Butterfly, La Boheme and even Eugen Onegin – too short an excerpt from a long scene which usually plays for some fifteen minutes – there is her Micaëla from Carmen, her performance of which made Gregor engage her for Vienna.
 It is a pity that she and Richard Tauber did not record the first act duet together.